dZev1/dZev1/README.md

 # dZev1_README.md

 # About me
-Hi, I'm Diego, a Computer Science Student from Argentina.
+Hi, I'm **Diego**,  a Computer Science Student from Argentina.
 I'm currently in my first year of college.
 I study at University of Buenos Aires, taking Algorithms and Data Structures classes.

 Currently, I am learning how to use OpenGL in order to start making a Game Engine.
 I haven't done much since I do not know a lot as of now, but I will try my best to grow this profile.